 Phase 2 – Quantitative Analysis

-- High Performance Liquid Chromatography (HPLC), Gas Chromatography Mass Spectroscopy (GCMS) or Liquid Chromatography Mass Spectroscopy (LCMS) to quantify the additives and other organic compounds identified in Phase I, if they are organic in nature.
+- High Performance Liquid Chromatography (HPLC), Gas Chromatography Mass Spectrometry (GCMS) or Liquid Chromatography Mass Spectrometry (LCMS) to quantify the additives and other organic compounds identified in Phase I, if they are organic in nature.
 The technique(s) we choose for quantitation depends on the chemistry of the compounds detected during Phase I.

 - Comprehensive final report providing a thorough interpretation of all analytical data obtained.